obscuredecode-93/angular-auth/README.md

 # AuthDemo

-This is a basic authorization project with a few login and logout modules ,and some session logic implemented.Generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.0.
+This is a basic authentication project with a few login and logout modules ,and some session logic implemented.Generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.0.